 Difficulty Regulating Emotions (Lashing Out)

 A parent being unaware of their emotional responses can be detrimental to a child’s development, especially when they face difficulties or their own trauma.
-When your past experiences influence your emotional state, it can impact your emotional response to your child’s minor or major situation.
+When your past experiences influence your emotional state, it can impact your emotional regulation during your child’s minor or major situation.
 For example, a teacher calls you about a detention regarding a “nebulous” infraction committed by your son.
 There is no rhyme or reason for the detention.
 Not being aware of your emotional state can potentially lead to being overprotective, an over-use of physical discipline, or being overly critical.
 These are unhealthy ways of coping or “holding it together.”

 It’s very important that parents be able to remain centered and grounded, not reactive, when children are upset, frightened, or perhaps misbehaving.
 This perspective is essential, particularly when there is need for discipline.
 Parents who are not able to control their emotions tend to go overboard while disciplining and are not capable of providing a safe space to talk and listen to their child.
-Again, this leads to negative outcomes on their child’s development.3
+Again, this leads to negative outcomes on their child’s development.5

-How to Support Your Child’s Mental Health
+How to Support Your Child’s Mental Health as a Black Parent

 Racial trauma as a phenomenon has been overlooked for quite some time.
 The impacts are pervasive and have life-long effects.
 The APA has recently included racial trauma as a diagnostic code in the Diagnostic Statistical Manual of Mental Disorders (DSM-V), under the umbrella of PTSD.
 This acknowledgement and designation has opened up possibilities for BIPOC to receive mental health support to remedy emotional and psychological harm caused by racism.
-This validation provides a unique opening for Black parents to seek mental health treatment from themselves and their children.

 Racial Socialization